Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Heart attack (myocardial infarction) is among the most serious outcome of atherosclerosis.
-It can occur as a result of one of two effects of atherosclerosis:
+A heart attack can result in several ways from atherosclerosis:

 Angina, the primary symptom of coronary artery disease, is typically experienced as chest pain.
 There are two kinds of angina:

-Patients diagnosed with acute coronary syndrome (ACS) may be at risk for a heart attack.
+Patients diagnosed with an acute coronary syndrome (ACS) are at risk for complications.
 Doctors use a patient's medical history, various tests, and the presence of certain factors to help predict which ACS patients are most at risk for developing a more serious condition.
 The severity of chest pain itself does not necessarily indicate the actual damage in the heart.